-Cláudia has deep roots in Lisbon.
-After working in radio and theater, a gift for communication.
-When a teacher mentioned that she could put her skills and her knowledge of Portugal to work as a tour guide, she gave it a shot — and more than 20 years later, she hasn’t looked back.
+Cláudia has deep roots in Lisbon and, with a background in radio and theater, a gift for communication.
+When a teacher mentioned that she could put her skills and her knowledge of Portugal to work as a tour guide, she gave it a shot — and more than 20 years later, she hasn't looked back.
 As a lead guide as well as local guide for Rick Steves' Heart of Portugal tours, she loves to help tour members experience the best of her hometown and country.
 Cláudia also offers private tours of Lisbon and the surrounding area.

 Tell us about your background.

 My family has a long history in Lisbon: Both of my grandmothers lived in Lisbon's historical neighborhoods; my parents (who grew up in the north of Portugal) came here to work, and I was born here and have lived here all my life.
 My father was a postman, so my sister and I helped distribute the mail.
 Because of that, I know Lisbon like the back of my hand.

 You've been a tour guide in Portugal for many years.
 How did you first start leading tours?

 When I had to choose a profession, I felt a little bit lost.
-I was thinking of doing law school or maybe being a teacher until my French teacher told me, "Cláudia, why don’t you study to be a guide?"
+I was thinking of doing law school or maybe being a teacher until my French teacher told me, "Cláudia, why don't you study to be a guide?"
 I didn't know exactly what that was, but as I did theater and radio, I thought that being a guide would be a combination of all that, with the plus of being able to show my beautiful country with all its rich history.

 What do you like best about leading Rick Steves tours?

 While I guide Rick Steves tours, I enjoy the freedom of choosing the best for our tour members.
 If there is something I would like to offer or show them because I think it will enrich their experience in Portugal, I'm able to do it.
 I can be spontaneous — I can be the real me!